 Student Counseling Center Staff

-The Student Counseling Center’s permanent staff consists of a Director, two Assistant Directors, eight staff psychologists, a clinical case coordinator/therapist.
-Having joined the Center in July 2016, there is also a psychiatrist and psychiatric nurse practitioner on staff.
-In addition to permanent staff, there are four doctoral interns, five graduate assistant and advanced practicum clinicians, and five doctoral practicum clinicians working at the Center.
-Four full-time administrative professional staff provide support for administrative operations of the center.
+The Student Counseling Center’s permanent staff consists of a Director, an Associate Director, an Assistant Director, staff psychologists, licensed social workers, a psychiatrist and psychiatric nurse practitioner.
+In addition to permanent staff, we have a robust staff of trainees including doctoral interns in our APA-approved internship program.
+Our administrative professional staff provide support for administrative operations of the center.

 T. Paul McAnear, Ph.D. — Director